IaC-Homelab/homelab-master-index/README.md

 - [`keycloak-launch`](https://github.com/pukar10/keycloak-launch)
   Central SSO and identity management.

----

 *(Add more as the homelab expands: media, monitoring, CI, etc.)*

----
 <br>

-## 📚 Docs, Notes & How-Tos

-This repo will also hold markdown notes under something like `docs/` or `notes/`.

 ## Roadmap ✅➡️🚧